The Unknown Probe:

 - Have a lot of modules.
 The more modules in your ship, the more the damage will be spread out and the less your cargo hatch will suffer.

 - If you’re travelling long distance, jump quickly.
 From the time you arrive in a system you have 30 seconds until the first damage occurs.
 If you can scoop fuel (if necessary), find your next destination, and get to the jump countdown before the damage triggers, then you will avoid all damage in that system and get a new 30 second window in the next system.
-UPs have successfully been taken to Sagittarius A* this way.

-LOCATING A UP
+LOCATING A TP

 They have been found in Convoy Dispersal Patterns (USS) with a Threat Level 4 in the following systems: